-BSIMM~\cite{bsimm12} and OWASP SAMM~\cite{owaspsamm} use the \textit{strategy \& metrics} domain in the structure of the framework.
-We discovered that in BSIMM~\cite{bsimm12} no security activities from the top 10 activities list refer to security metrics.
-In OWASP SAMM~\cite{owaspsamm}, defining different metrics is considered in security activities in maturity levels, but not in the framework.
+BSIMM~\cite{bsimm12} and OWASP SAMM~\cite{owaspsamm} incorporate the \textit{strategy \& metrics} domain into their framework structure.
+However, it should be noted that in BSIMM~\cite{bsimm12}, none of the security activities from the top 10 activities list specifically refer to security metrics.
+On the other hand, OWASP SAMM~\cite{owaspsamm} does consider the definition of different metrics within the security activities in maturity levels, although it is not directly addressed in the framework itself.

-The methodology by Jones and Rastogi~\cite{jones2004secure} mentions a process of establishing \textit{internal metrics and key performance indicators}.
-However, the authors do not provide any specific details on these metrics.
-Moreover, this process is not considered to be a security practice of the methodology but the advice of the authors.
+The methodology by Jones and Rastogi~\cite{jones2004secure} mentions a process of establishing internal metrics and key performance indicators.
+However, the authors do not provide specific details about these metrics.

-The methodology by Farhan and Mostafa~\cite{farhan2018methodology} proposed the metrics to measure the security efforts in all phases of SDLC.
-These metrics are: \begin{itemize} \item Effort and progress metric to measure the actual and estimated efforts and the progress; \item Time to deliver variance rate to indicate the variance of actual progress from the baseline for the entire project; \item Schedule variance to measure the actual duration of the project; \item Stability metric to show the impact of requirements changes; \item Quality measure to provide insight on the quality and compliance; \item Work product quality and software quality.
+In the methodology by Farhan and Mostafa~\cite{farhan2018methodology}, metrics are suggested to measure security efforts in all phases of the SDLC.
+These metrics include: \begin{itemize} \item effort and progress metric, which measures the actual and estimated efforts and progress made; \item time to deliver variance rate, indicating the variance of actual progress from the baseline for the entire project; \item schedule variance, measuring the actual duration of the project; \item stability metric, illustrating the impact of requirements changes; \item quality measure, providing insights into quality and compliance; \item work product quality and software quality.

 \end{itemize}